loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 In the `vind` self-contained path, the shared Forgejo runner follows Forgejo's Docker-access guidance by exposing an isolated pod-local DinD socket to job containers and exporting `DOCKER_HOST` so workflow steps can reach it.

-Bootstrap also publishes a small repo-scoped runner job image for the `vind` path, so the runner labels resolve to a Node.js image that already includes the Docker CLI instead of installing it on every workflow run.

 The demo app image is tagged with the `appVersion` from `helm-chart/Chart.yaml` and pushed to the configured OCI registry.
 The Kargo Warehouse for both demos watches that image repository and triggers promotion automatically when a new semver tag appears.

 In the `vind` self-contained path, bootstrap also creates a `forgejo-image-credentials` Secret in the `progressive-delivery` and `pre-prod-gate` namespaces so Kargo can authenticate to the private Forgejo registry.
 GitHub-backed paths only need an equivalent Kargo image-credential secret when the chosen registry is private.